WebbontheWeb/Traffic-Alerts/README.md

 it should automatically install what's needed

 ### Adding to Database
-The easiest way to just to launch the django webserver and log into the admin portal, which will require making a superuser
+The easiest way to add to the database is just to launch the django webserver and log into the admin portal, which will require making a superuser

 ### .env File